celestial-intellect/postagger/README.md

 # postagger
-A part of speech tagger written in ocaml
+A part of speech tagger written in ocaml.
+Contains a Viterbi implementation.